yinoneliraz/wa_llm/README.md

 4. Initialize the WhatsApp connection by scanning the QR code through the WhatsApp web interface.

+5. Restart web-server service to get the groups from the number

 ## Developing

 * install uv tools `uv sync --all-extras --active`